devfile/api/docs/proposals/console/devfile-import.md

    - the annotation mapping for the `ImageStreamTag` in `getTriggerAnnotation()`

 This allows us to use the image name from devfile.yaml rather than always using the application name.

-The proposed devfile also mentions an endpoint instead of hardcoding a default 8080.
-This can be updated in the POC PR's function `createOrUpdateResources()` in `frontend/packages/dev-console/src/components/import/import-submit-utils.ts`

 These devfile information would be parsed and returned by the library and thus ensuring a consistent UX.